Operations on all 7 ferry routes now suspended due to storm

 RALEIGH, N.C.
-(NC DOT) – The N.C.
+(WNCT) – N.C.
 Department of Transportation has now suspended operations on all seven ferry routes because of heavy winds and rain pounding the North Carolina coast.

 NCDOT had suspended six of the seven coastal ferry routes by 8 a.m.
 Saturday and decided at 8 a.m.
 Sunday to suspend operations on the Aurora-Bayview ferry that crosses the Pamlico River, too.